AidanMcMoneagle/fitness-app-frontend/README.md

 To view the hosted application please use the following URL; https://myweightstracker.web.app.
 The front-end of this application is hosted on Firebase.
 The back-end (seperate repo) is hosted on Heroku.

-If you would like to gain a quick overview of the application, the below screenshots some of the main features.
+If you would like to gain a quick overview of the application, the below screenshots show some of the main features:

 ![image](https://user-images.githubusercontent.com/99369057/214873409-8e663b60-dfc9-4bf0-a1dc-d7383b69d139.png)